Syntomic cohomology of truncated Brown--Peterson spectra: Introduction

-When $n>2$, the answer for syntomic cohomology is exactly the answer predicted by Ausoni and Rognes~\cite[p.~5]{AR02}, as stated precisely in~\cite[\S~2]{Rog01}, for topological cyclic homology of $\BP\langle n\rangle$ modulo $(p,v_1,\cdots ,v_n)$.
-For their prediction to hold on the nose, one would need to show that the motivic spectral sequence collapses at the $\EE_2$-term, which is not immediate. \end{remark}
+\begin{remark} When $n>3$, the answer for syntomic cohomology is exactly the answer predicted by Ausoni and Rognes~\cite[p.~5]{AR02}, as stated precisely in~\cite[\S~2]{Rog01}, for topological cyclic homology of $\BP\langle n\rangle$ modulo $(p,v_1,\cdots ,v_n)$.
+For their prediction to hold on the nose, one would need to show that the motivic spectral sequence collapses at the $\EE_2$-term, which is not immediate.
+Moreover, the spectrum $\mathbb{S}/(p,v_1,\cdots,v_n)$ doesn't exist at small primes and it is not known whether it exists when $n>3$. \end{remark}

 \begin{remark} In fact, using \autoref{thm:main-computation}, T. Yang~\cite[Theorem~2.7]{Yan25} has provided a precise bound in the statement of \autoref{thm:main-qualitative-thm} \eqref{LQ}, in particular the map